MirrorNetworking/Mirror/migration.md

 The same applies for `[ClientRPC]`, `[NetworkSettings]`, `[SyncEvent]`, `[SyncVar]`, `[TargetRPC]`

 ## 5) Rename SyncListStruct to SyncListSTRUCT ##
-There is a bug in the original UNET Weaver that makes it mess withour Mirror.SyncListStruct without checking the namespace.
+There is a bug in the original UNET Weaver that makes it mess with our `Mirror.SyncListStruct` without checking the namespace.
-Until Unity officially removes UNET in 2019.1, we will have to use the name `[SyncListSTRUCT]` instead.
+Until Unity officially removes UNET in 2019.1, we will have to use the name `SyncListSTRUCT` instead.

 So for example, if you have definitions like: